awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-appmesh-virtualnode-awscloudmapinstanceattribute.md

 # AWS::AppMesh::VirtualNode AwsCloudMapInstanceAttribute<a name="aws-properties-appmesh-virtualnode-awscloudmapinstanceattribute"></a>

-An object representing the AWS Cloud Map attribute information for your virtual node\.
+An object that represents the AWS Cloud Map attribute information for your virtual node\.

 ## Syntax<a name="aws-properties-appmesh-virtualnode-awscloudmapinstanceattribute-syntax"></a>